 German Centre for Integrative Biodiversity Research

 The German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig is a leading research center of biodiversity sciences with a research focus on insights into the biological diversity of Earth.
-Researches from all over the world cooperate in building the scientific foundation of a sustainable development of biological diversity.
+Researchers from all over the world cooperate to build the scientific foundation of a sustainable development of biological diversity.

 History

-iDiv was founded in 2012 as a research center of the German Science foundation.
-Presently it has 300 employees and 170 members.
-The main seat with more than ten research groups is located in the Puschstraße on the Alten Messe in Leipzig.
-One of its core ingredients is a member-network that comprises research group leaders from eleven scientific institutions located in Central Germany.
+iDiv was founded in 2012 as a research center of the German Research Foundation (DFG).
+Presently, it has 300 employees and 170 members.
+The main seat, with more than ten research groups, is located in the Puschstraße on the Alten Messe in Leipzig.
+One of its core components is a member-network that comprises research group leaders from eleven scientific institutions located in Central Germany.
 Predominantly, the institute is supported by the three federal states Saxony-Anhalt, Thuringa and Saxony.
 Its three universities in Halle, Jena, and Leipzig are operating iDiv in cooperation with the Helmholtz-Center for Environmental Research – UFZ.
-Since 2024 the external activities of iDiv are reprented by a society.
+Since 2024 the external activities of iDiv are represented by a society.

 Education and Research

-Scientists of more than 30 nationalities collaborate at iDiv to develop the scientific foundation of a sustainable development of biological diversity on our planet.
-They explore the consequences of the loss of biological diversity. iDiv’s integrative research approach facilitates the cooperation across disciplines with an extensive spectrum of scientific methods.
-Its work is supporting politicians and stake holders to develop solutions to cope with the change of biological diversity.
+Scientists from more than 30 nationalities collaborate at iDiv to develop the scientific foundation for a sustainable development of biological diversity on our planet.
+They explore the consequences of the loss of biological diversity. iDiv’s integrative research approach facilitates cooperation across disciplines using an extensive spectrum of scientific methods.
+Its work supports politicians and stake holders to develop solutions to cope with the changes in biological diversity.

 Its member scientists are teaching at the three universities of Halle, Jena, and Leipzig.